wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 If you do enter a non-numeric id, you'll see a nice chain of errors explaining why a 400 / Bad Request response is returned.

-If you are using a non-existant integer employee id, things get more interesting: You'll see that the expected 404 / Not Found was caused by a failed request to load the regular employee resource.
+If you are using a non-existent integer employee id, things get more interesting: You'll see that the expected 404 / Not Found was caused by a failed request to load the regular employee resource.
 Again you see the full chain of exceptions, and the last entry in the embedded `errors` resources is actually originating from the response body of the request that has failed.
 There's also a `via` link to the exact URL that failed to load.

-Having this constent error representation allows a very quick root cause analysis (without having to correlate log entries from multiple systems) when you have a larger distributed system with multiple web services.
+Having this consistent error representation allows a very quick root cause analysis (without having to correlate log entries from multiple systems) when you have a larger distributed system with multiple web services.

 Of course you wouldn't want to show such detailed error information on a public-facing service, but it can all be easily stripped out by an API gateway.